 2017 In November the Scottish Bishops announce that Scotland will have a woman Bishop, fourteen years after it first became possible.
 Because of a second failure by the Preparatory Committee to find the minimum number of three candidates it is willing to present to the Diocesan Electoral Synod, the Bishops have the right of appointment and chose Canon Anne Dyer, Rector of Haddington, as Bishop of Aberdeen and Orkney.

-There is, however, concern within the Diocese as the Bishops have ignored the decision against same sex marriage made by the Diocesan Synod in March, Canon Dyer having already carried out such a marriage.
-There is also a belief among senior members of the Diocese that a commitment or promise made to them by, or on behalf of, the Bishops to respect the Diocesan view has not been honoured.
+There is, however, concern within the Diocese as the Bishops ignore the decision against same sex marriage made by the Diocesan Synod in March, Canon Dyer having already carried out such a marriage.
+There is also a belief among senior members of the Diocese that a commitment made to them by, or on behalf of, the Bishops to respect the Diocesan view has not been honoured.
 The Dean of the Diocese and a Cathedral Chapter Canon both immediately resign because of the Bishops' action and in January 2018 a Letter of Protest (the first for centuries), signed by 50% of the Diocese's stipendiary clergy, is sent to the Bishops.
-The letter is also signed by a number of non-stipendiary clergy and key lay members of the Diocese.
-The Protest is against the way in which the Bishops acted and makes it clear that it is not intended to be critical of Canon Dyer personally - as she simply accepted the Bishops' invitation.
+The letter is also signed by many non-stipendiary clergy and key lay members of the Diocese.
+The Protest is against the way in which the Bishops have acted and makes it clear that it is not intended to be critical of Canon Dyer personally - as she simply accepted the Bishops' invitation.
 However, the consecration of the new Bishop goes ahead on Thursday, March 1st 2018, in Saint Andrew's Cathedral, Aberdeen.

 2018 In June the General Synod meets in Edinburgh.
 It is a much quieter meeting than those of the previous two years (at which same sex marriage in Church was discussed and finally agreed).